pypa/packaging.python.org/source/overview.rst

 So far we've only discussed Python's native distribution tools.
-Based on our introduction, you would be correct to infer these built-in approaches only target environments which have Python, and an audience audience who knows how to install Python packages.
+Based on our introduction, you would be correct to infer these built-in approaches only target environments which have Python, and an audience who knows how to install Python packages.

 With the variety of operating systems, configurations, and people out